 Not so much in Canada.
 Expect this to outright fail in Canada.
 Apple touts the speed gains provided over that of a clumsy credit card payment process.
 In Canada, we’ve all but completely moved over to chip or tap technologies like Paypass and Paywave.
-What’s faster: pull out card, tap OR pull out phone, fumble with touchID to unlock phone, hunt for Passbook app, find card and fumble again to pay with TouchID.
+What’s faster: pull out card, tap OR pull out the phone, fumble with touchID to unlock the phone, hunt for Passbook app, find card and fumble again to pay with TouchID.
 I don’t see many Canadians running out to use this.
 The only way this goes is if this is forced into the market by credit card companies (or naturally, it all works because the tech is what’s required).

 The first Apple wearable

 The Apple Watch was announced.
 The new device will start at $349 and include all sorts of band options plus three different faces (including one that has actual gold).
 The watch includes a square screen with sapphire glass, and a version of iOS specifically made for the device.
 The crown is used as the main navigation and allows for scrolling and zooming.
-Tim Cook alluded to daily charging, but was not specific about battery life.
+Tim Cook alluded to daily charging but was not specific about battery life.

 Let me start with this.

 That about sums up my thoughts about this device.
 For a watch market that Apple completely cannibalized with the iPhone, it seems rather unusual that they would circle back and try to again get people wearing watches.
 Before the iPhone, this kind of product would be heralded as a huge step forward.
-Now, it isn’t even on par (by the looks of it) with other watch offering like the Moto 360.
+Now, it isn’t even on par (by the looks of it) with another watch offering like the Moto 360.
 I still haven’t figured out why these companies continue with the watch love affair instead of creating new types of wearables.
 Make a new market.

-The watch is big, shiny and square.
+The watch is big, shiny and straight.
 I haven’t yet seen a beautiful “smart” watch, and this isn’t changing my mind.
-The charging apparatus (while wireless) requires you take the watch off .
+The charging apparatus (while wireless) requires you to take the watch off .
 Apple has not been clear exactly how waterproof this watch will be, and I expect it’ll just “resistant”.
 For an investment of $349 or more, this watch is nothing but an expensive fashion item, not something of rugged utility that can stay with you for a long time.
 Perhaps Apple has just created it’s first expensive jewelry item for the rich.
 Yes, the watchbands are pretty.

 This all leaves Apple with a large stable of different form factors and devices.
 They have to be happy with themselves for covering so many different screen sizes.
 But, I sense (more than ever) that there’s trouble in AppleVille.
 They are losing their symbolic position as the technology affirmer, leaving them only to the catch-up position.
 More and more, Apple products are looking like they’re meant to keep up with new technologies.